amanrajgithub/GIS_Task/README.md

       • If pip is not installed, you can install it by downloading get-pip.py and running it:

-          •	Go to [https://bootstrap.pypa.io/get-pip.py](url) (its a binary code).
-Copy the entire thing in command terminal and run it.
+          •	Go to https://bootstrap.pypa.io/get-pip.py (its a binary code).
+Copy them (entire binary code), paste it in the command terminal and run it.

           •	Now, run the following command in terminal: python get-pip.py